-VALUE DESCRIPTION

-BackCover
+VALUE DESCRIPTION BackCover The last page or sheet of a soft-cover book or magazine, commonly a heavier media.
 BlankBox Cut, unfolded box, input for folder-gluer.

-BlankSheet A sheet with connected blanks after a die cutting.
+BlankSheet An unprinted divider page or sheet.
+Also describes die-cut unprinted label.
 BlankWeb A web with connected blanks after a die cutting.

-Body Generic content inside of a cover.
+Body Generic content inside of a cover, e.g. BookBlock.
+Also, in page assembly, the main text content (body copy), in contrast to headings or front matter.
 Book Body with a cover and a spine.

-BookBlock

-BookCase

-Booklet Body with a cover without a spine (typically stapled).

-Box Convenience packaging that is not envisioned to be protection for shipping.
+BookBlock The assembled body of pages for a hard-cover book.
+BookCase The assembled covers and spine component of a hard-cover book, prior to "casing in" (attaching to the book block).
+Booklet Body with a cover without a spine (typically stapled). Вох Convenience packaging that is not envisioned to be protection for shipping.
 Brochure A single folded sheet.

-BusinessCard
+BusinessCard A small card that displays contact information for an individual employed by a company.
 Carton Protection packaging for shipping.

-Chapter

 Cover A single sheet covering a side of a print product.
+CoverLetter A letter accompanying another print product.